Displaying items by tag: flight to sahara

 Therein lies Tasgua- Yan, a charming 14-room guest house overlooking the sea, its walls forged out of local stone and timber.
 The white washed walls and blue framed windows reminisce of the Greek islands rather than Morocco.
 You come here to disconnect from the world.
 Take long walks along the deserted beach or through the argan forest.
 Sit by the fire place or the turquoise pool with your favorite novel.
 Swim in the ocean.
 Linger on for dinner over fresh fish and a glass of vin gris.
 Let time pass.
 By the Atlantic, in the middle of nowhere.
 Literally.

 If one could have only one thing, one reason only to visit Morocco, this would be it: a night at Azalai Desert Camp in the dunes of Erg Chigaga.
 Let your driver arrange for a camel ride just before entering the dunes so you arrive in style at the camp, right about sunset.
 Four large white canvas tents and three slightly smaller ones, complement each other so that one might think he's on his own in the desert.
 Two VIP tents, further away, come with their own dedicated butler, club leather armchairs and lounge- library.
 Inside you'll find king-sized wrought-iron beds, quality mattresses, finest bedspreads, mosquito nets and Fes - ceramic water basins.
 Berber rugs cover the uneven rattan floors.
 King-sized beds are heavy with blankets and brocade covers – necessary in the winter – and light is provided by tin battery-powered lanterns.
 Bathrooms are provided with eco- toilets and pump showers with hot water.
-Dinner is served by candlelight, encircled by lanterns placed meticulously around the dune.
+Dinner is served by candlelight, wreathed by lanterns placed meticulously atop the dunes.
 The four course set menu regularly starts with harira soup, Moroccan briouates, continues with a hearty beef or lamb tagine and ends with a French desert.
 The hardest is to leave.

 AZALAI BEACH COTTAGE